 US GEOLOGICAL SURVEY / SCIENCE PHOTO LIBRARY US GEOLOGICAL SURVEY / SCIENCE PHOTO LIBRARY

 Ash plume rising from a vent on Kilauea, a volcano on the main island of Hawaii.
-This column of robust, reddish-brown ash was produced at 12:46 HST (Hawaii-Aleutian Standard Time) following a magnitude 6.9 earthquake on the South Flank of Kilauea that shook the Big Island of Hawaii.
+This weak ash plume rose from the Overlook Vent in Halema'uma'u crater at 09:17 HST (Hawaii-Aleutian Standard Time).
+This event produced darker plume that lacked the pink-coloured ash seen in an earlier plume.
+This plume was probably caused by rockfall into the deepening vent, instead of by groundwater and steam-driven explosions.
 This volcanic activity is part of the eruptive episode that began in May 2018, known as the 2018 lower Puna eruption.
-Photographed on 4 May 2018.
+Photographed on 11 May 2018.

 Model release not required.
 Property release not required.